 \section{Methods}

-\subsection{Stacking in the Confusion Limit with \linsimstack}
+\subsection{Stacking in the confusion limit with \linsimstack}

-Far-infrared or sub-millimeter observations from single-dish telescopes, such as the maps discussed in Section \ref{sec:data}, are restricted in angular resolution, resulting in the so-called ``confusion limit".
-Simultaneous stacking has been shown to overcome clustering bias inherent in stacking on maps dominated by confusion noise \citep{2013Viero, Viero_2022}, unlike conventional postage-stamp stacking (``mean" or ``median") that is prone to wavelength-dependent biases.
+Far-IR or submillimeter observations from single-dish telescopes, such as the maps discussed in Section \ref{sec:data}, are restricted in angular resolution, resulting in the so-called ``confusion limit".
+Simultaneous stacking has been shown to overcome the clustering bias inherent in stacking on maps dominated by confusion noise \citep{2013Viero, Viero_2022}, unlike conventional postage-stamp stacking (mean or median) that is prone to wavelength-dependent biases.

-We model a broadband map $m_\lambda$ (in Jy/beam, indexed by the mean band wavelength $\lambda$) as a linear combination of several sub-maps or \textit{layers}, each layer $A^{z, m}$ being a convolution of the instrument beam with a hits-map of a portion or \textit{bin} of the galaxy catalog.
-The binning is user-defined and supposed to be based on properties that determine emission in that band, such that stacking with these homogeneous sources gives a meaningful result.
-The coefficients $\bar{S}_{z, m}(\lambda)$ thus regressed give the average flux density of emitters in that bin/layer:
+We modeled a broadband map $m_\lambda$ (in Jy/beam, indexed by the mean band wavelength $\lambda$) as a linear combination of several sub-maps or layers, each layer $A^{z, m}$ being a convolution of the instrument beam with a hits-map of a portion or bin of the galaxy catalog.
+The binning was user-defined and based on properties that determine emission in that band, such that stacking with these homogeneous sources gives a meaningful result.
+The coefficients $\bar{S}_{z, m}(\lambda)$, thus regressed, give the average flux density of emitters in that bin or layer:

-where $W$ is the weights matrix, given by the inverse per-pixel variance in the broadband maps and $\epsilon$ is the corresponding Gaussian noise vector.
-Note the linearity in the regressed parameters $\bar{S}_{z, m}(\lambda)$ can be exploited to write down a closed form for the least-squares minimization problem.
+where $W$ is the weight matrix, given by the inverse per-pixel variance in the broadband maps, and $\epsilon$ is the corresponding Gaussian noise vector.
+The linearity of the regressed parameters $\bar{S}_{z, m}(\lambda)$ can be exploited to write down a closed form for the least-squares minimization problem.

 For our application, we developed \linsimstack \footnote{\href{https://github.com/shubhagrawal30/LinSimStack}{github.com/shubhagrawal30/LinSimStack}} as a fork of the previously introduced Python-based \simsthree \citep{Viero_2022}.
-Our version addresses inefficiencies in the \simsthree codebase, notably exploiting this linearity by analytically marginalizing over the coefficients, instead of using a Levenberg-Marquardt non-linear solver, resulting in order-of-magnitude gains in speed with \linsimstackns \footnote{Other improvements included code profiling and refactoring to improve time/memory complexity bottlenecks, discussion of which is outside the scope of this work; further implementation/details are available on GitHub.}.
+Our version addresses inefficiencies in the \simsthree codebase, notably exploiting this linearity by analytically marginalizing over the coefficients, instead of using a Levenberg-Marquardt non-linear solver, resulting in order-of-magnitude gains in speed with \linsimstackns \footnote{Other improvements included code profiling and refactoring to improve time and memory complexity bottlenecks; discussion of these is outside the scope of this work and further implementation details are available on GitHub.}.
 This also enables us to analytically estimate the statistical covariance (see Section \ref{subsec:errors}).